What is Red Light Therapy?

 ● Red light therapy, or photobiomodulation, is an increasingly popular treatment based on irradiating the body with various light sources, most often LEDs and lasers.

 ● Red and near-infrared light produces measurable biological effects, including anti-inflammatory signaling and improved mitochondrial function.

-● Over five thousand studies on red light therapy have been published in scientific journals, also including high-impact journals such as The Lancet, Circulation, PNAS and Science Translational Medicine.
+● Over seven thousand studies on red light therapy have been published in scientific journals, also including high-impact journals such as The Lancet, Circulation, PNAS and Science Translational Medicine.

 ● Evidence from systematic reviews suggest that red light therapy could be useful in the treatment of various ailments including knee pain, diabetic foot ulcers, hair loss and burning mouth syndrome.